Skip to Content

 A flat garden inside the Portland Japanese Garden.

-The Portland Japanese Garden is one of the best and most authentic Japanese gardens in the United States.
+The Portland Japanese Garden is one of the most authentic Japanese gardens in the United States and best gardens in Portland.
 Walking through the garden, you will feel like you have made a quick trip to Japan.

 Nestled in the hills of Washington Park, just outside the city, the proclaimed garden occupies 12 acres of tranquility.
 The Portland Japanese Garden features eight garden spaces showcasing different aspects of Japanese garden history and design.